MichaelCurrin/badge-generator/badges.md

 Use a button with static content which just has styling.

 - Spaces must be `%20` or `_` (the latter is more readable in code).
+- For emojis
+    - You can use unicode emoji (e.g. `🛡️`) in the shield label.
+    - But Github emoji as text (`:shield:`) will not work.
+But you can convert from symbol to unicode - you can always test a Git emoji in your markdown file then copy the rendered unicode.
 - `.svg` suffix is optional.

 ### Two-part label